At this point, you’ve probably heard about Fatty Coffee or Bulletproof Coffee made famous by my buddy Dave Asprey.

 - Meanwhile, pour hot water in your mug to warm.
 Empty hot water from mug, and pour in coffee.

-- Add any add-ins you’re using like grass-fed cream or butter, MCT oil, coconut oil, and/or spices.
+- Add any add-ins you’re using like cream, butter, coconut oil, and/or vanilla bean or other spices.

 Here are some of my favorite coffee tools and add-ins: